25 Top-Rated Tourist Attractions in Washington State

 Ice Age floods over 13,000 years ago carved the present-day Palouse Falls in southeast Washington.
 And today, this stunning display of gravity is one of the last active waterfalls along this ancient floodway.
 That's why, in 2014, the Legislator named Palouse Falls the state's official waterfall.

-Designation or not, the 200-foot Palouse Falls is quite a sight to see.
+Designation or not, the 200-foot Palouse Falls is quite a sight.
 For those looking for the best vantage point, head to Palouse Falls State Park.
-Here, three designated viewing areas offer commanding looks at the falls, and interpretive information about their creation.
+Here, three designated viewing areas offer commanding looks at the falls and interpretive information about their creation.

 The park's semi-remote location makes visiting a challenge.
-The park has very limited camping, but a nearby KOA has spots available near the Snake River.
+The park has minimal camping, but a nearby KOA has spots near the Snake River.
 This area of Washington is prone to intense heat during the summer, and visitors should check out Palouse Falls as early in the day as possible this time of year.

 23. Washington State Capitol Building

-Set against the southern end of Puget Sound, Olympia is a fairly quiet state capital.
+Set against the southern end of Puget Sound, Olympia is a relatively quiet state capital.
 Here, the grand white dome of the Washington State Capitol building rises 287 feet above the tree-lined streets and center of town.
+It's hard to miss the eye-catching architecture when visiting, and the landscaped grounds deserve special attention, especially when the sun is out.

-Free, guided public tours give the highlights of the building, including the five-ton Tiffany chandelier and permanent sculptures.
+Free, guided public tours highlight the building's interior, including the five-ton Tiffany chandelier and permanent sculptures.
 Other top attractions of Olympia surrounding the Capitol building include The Olympia Farmers Market, the Hands On Children's Museum, and the nearby Nisqually National Wildlife Refuge.

 Address: 416 Sid Snyder Ave SW, Olympia, Washington